 Kicking off the day’s events, the parade is chocked full of kids, tractors, horse drawn wagons, antique cars, floats, and featured in the parade, the Grand Marshall and the Prince and Princess of the Festival.

-If you are interested in participating in the parade on the morning of the Kelseyville Pear Festival please read the instructions page prior to completing the application and submitting it by September 19, 2014.
+If you are interested in participating in the parade on the morning of the Kelseyville Pear Festival please read the 2015Parade Rules prior to completing 2015 PARADE APPLICATION and submitting it by September 19, 2015.
 No entries will be accepted the day of the festival.

 Information about the Dessert Contest, prince and princess and the Poster Contest.

 During the month of September the Kelseyville Pear Festival invites you to visit eleven local restaurants, an ice cream & dessert parlor, a bakery and a tavern to celebrate “the pear”.
 Kelseyville, Cobb and Ukiah will be partnering with the Kelseyville Pear Festival by featuring menu items incorporating “the pear”.
 Spread the good news about the wonderful use of pears that our local eateries are offering starting September 1 through the end of September.

 A cornucopia of colorful quilts, heirloom, classic, and unique designs, fill the Methodist Church social hall.
 A must see exhibit.
 To see the popular quilt block project, visit the Lake County Quilt Trail

 For the younger children, check out the Jump House and Games at the Kelseyville Presbyterian Church.
 Behind the St. Peter’s Catholic Church, under the white tent, enjoy face painting and high school entertainers.

 The lobby of WestAmerica Bank is transformed into a fine arts show.
 Be sure to stop by and admire the eye popping classic and contemporary art presented for viewing and for sale.